ARMmbed/mbed-os/hal/rfcs/0001-i2c-overhaul.md

   The function returns an integer but there is no documentation to suggest what the return value should be.
 Some implementations return 0 in all cases, and some use it to return error values, if this function is to return a value, the values should be standardised.

 - Some platforms overload the `i2c_slave_read`, `i2c_slave_write`, `i2c_read`, and `i2c_write` return values with statuses that aren't documented.

   These functions are documented to return the number of bytes written or read.
 Some implementations will return a non-zero value if the write/read fails, this is not documented anywhere and the behaviour is not common across all implementations.

 - Some platforms overload the `i2c_read` and `i2c_write` return values with statuses that aren't documented.

   The functions are documented to return the number of bytes written or read.
 Some implementations will return a non-zero value if the write/read fails, this is not documented anywhere and the behaviour is not common across all implementations.

 - `i2c_master_transfer` takes a `uint32_t` instead of a function pointer type for its `handler` argument.

 - `i2c_slave_receive` should return an enumeration of the slave mode, currently it returns one of 4 integers depending on what mode the peripheral is in, this is much more suited to an enumeration.

 - The behaviour of the `stop` parameter in `i2c_write`  is not consistent across platforms.

   The parameter is intended to issue the `STOP` command when a transfer has finished.
 Not all platforms use this bit, some platforms ignore the argument and either always issue a `STOP` command, or never.
 This parameter should be removed, there is already a means to call `STOP`.

+- The behaviour of the I2C peripheral is not uniform in multimaster configurations.
+There are no specifications indicating what a device should do when needs to handle collision or arbitration loss due to other master devices sharing the bus.
+Some platforms will transparently handle arbitration and others will return an error to the user API, and some do not handle multimaster.

 ## Use cases